-The background to the application is set out more fully in the other reports with the DA, however in relation to heritage issues, the two major outcomes sought from the application are:
+The background to the application is set out more fully in the other reports with the IDA, however in relation to heritage issues, the two major outcomes sought from the application are:

-- the realisation of sufficient development potential from subdivisions outside the original Fernhill estate lands to secure the estate from receivership (related to the previous owners); and - the securing of the original Fernhill estate grant lands without excision or subdivision, and with sufficient income from a range of new and expanded uses on the land to maintain the estate and buildings.
+- the realisation of sufficient development potential from subdivisions outside the original Fernhill estate lands to secure the balance of the estate as a single entity, that is to retain the core holding and expanded lands around it as a single property; and - the securing of the original Fernhill estate grant lands without excision or subdivision, with the ability to derive income from a range of new and expanded uses on the land to maintain the estate and buildings into the future.

-The three key aspects of the DA that achieve significant heritage outcomes are:
+The four key aspects of the DA that achieve significant heritage outcomes are:

-- 1 Locating potential development from subdivisions outside the original grant land and outside areas that have a heritage impact on Fernhill or the surrounding area. - 2 Consolidating numerous lots to create one lot over the entire balance of the remaining Fernhill lands which includes an expanded curtilage for Fernhill. - 3 Creating uses that are capable of generating ongoing funding for the management of the place and its conservation and maintenance, and proposing a schedule of annual works that will conserve and maintain the house and landscape.
+- 1 Locating potential development from subdivisions outside the original grant land and outside areas that have a direct heritage impact on Fernhill or the surrounding area.
+This retains the original grant lands as the setting for Fernhill. - 2 Consolidating the lots within the original grant land and some additional areas to create one lot over the entire balance of the remaining Fernhill lands that provides an expanded curtilage for Fernhill.

+- 3 Creating uses that are capable of generating ongoing funding for the management of the place and its conservation and maintenance - 4 Proposing and funding a schedule of annual works that will conserve and maintain the house and landscape.

-The DA is submitted under the heritage provision of the LEP (Clause 5.10 (10)) that allows Council to approve works and uses that are usually outside the LEP controls for the various zonings that cover parts of the estate.
-This provision only applies where Council is satisfied that there is a substantive and necessary benefit to the conservation of the heritage place in approving the works.
+The IDA is submitted under the heritage provision of the LEP (Clause 5.10 (10)) that allows Council to approve works and uses that are usually outside the LEP controls for the various zonings that cover parts of the estate.
+This provision only applies where Council is satisfied that there is a substantive and necessary benefit to facilitate the conservation of the heritage place in approving the works.